 Polymarket and Kalshi both let you trade binary YES/NO contracts on real-world events, but they come from opposite ends of the regulatory and technical spectrum.
 Understanding that split is the key to knowing which venue suits which trade.

-Polymarket acquired QCX in 2025 to obtain a CFTC license and re-enter the US, while Kalshi has pushed aggressively into crypto deposits and sports.
-The venues are converging on surface area, but their liquidity pools, fee models, and settlement rails remain distinct — and that is what keeps price divergences alive.
+Polymarket US (QCX LLC) is now CFTC-listed alongside Kalshi, and Kalshi has expanded into sports and crypto-related markets.
+The venues converge on surface area, but liquidity pools, fee models, and settlement rails stay distinct — which keeps price divergences alive.

 Neither platform is strictly better — it depends on where you live, how you custody money, and what you are trying to trade.
 Here is how experienced users actually split their activity.